Renewable energy

+For an energy to be renewable, it must be an endless source.
+Nuclear power is therefore not considered renewable, due to its reliance on non-renewable fuel.

-Renewable energy systems have rapidly become more efficient and cheaper over the past 30 years.
-A large majority of worldwide newly installed worldwide electricity capacity is now renewable.
+Renewable energy systems have rapidly become more efficient and cheaper over the past 40 years.
+A large majority of newly installed worldwide electricity capacity is now renewable.
 Renewable energy sources, such as solar and wind power, have seen significant cost reductions over the past decade, making them more competitive with traditional fossil fuels.
 In some geographic localities, photovoltaic solar or onshore wind is the cheapest new-build electricity.
 From 2011 to 2021, renewable energy grew from 20% to 28% of the global electricity supply.
 Power from the sun and wind accounted for most of this increase, growing from a combined 2% to 10%.
 Use of fossil energy shrank from 68% to 62%.
-In 2024, renewables accounted for over 30% of global electricity generation and are projected to reach over 45% by 2030.
+In 2025, renewables accounted for 34% of global electricity generation, up from 32% in 2024, and are projected to reach over 43% by 2030.
 Many countries already have renewables contributing more than 20% of their total energy supply, with some generating over half or even all their electricity from renewable sources.

-The main motivation to use renewable energy instead of fossil fuels is to slow and eventually stop climate change, which is mostly caused by their greenhouse gas emissions.
+The main motivation to use renewable energy instead of fossil fuels is to reduce greenhouse gas emissions, which cause climate change.
 In general, renewable energy sources pollute much less than fossil fuels.
+Renewables also cause much less air pollution than fossil fuels, improving public health, and are less noisy.
 The International Energy Agency estimates that to achieve net zero emissions by 2050, 90% of global electricity will need to be generated by renewables.
-Renewables also cause much less air pollution than fossil fuels, improving public health, and are less noisy.
+The current pace of renewable expansion remains far from this required rate globally, including in major economies with high financial capacities such as the G7 and the EU.

 The deployment of renewable energy still faces obstacles, especially fossil fuel subsidies, lobbying by incumbent power providers, and local opposition to the use of land for renewable installations.
 Like all mining, the extraction of minerals required for many renewable energy technologies also results in environmental damage.

-In addition, although most renewable energy sources are sustainable, some are not.
+Some also consider nuclear power a renewable power source, although this is controversial, as nuclear energy requires mining uranium, a nonrenewable resource.